 Symptom / Error FRU / Action in Sequence Continuous beeps.
-1. System board One beep and a blank, unreadable, or flashing LCD.
-Reseat the LCD connector LCD assembly System board One beep, and the message "Unable to access boot source."
+Reseat the CPU card.
+Reseat the video card.
+System board One beep and a blank, unreadable, or flashing LCD.
+1. Reseat the LCD connector.
+2. Reseat the CPU card.
+3. LCD assembly 4.
+System board 5.
+CPU card One beep, and the message "Unable to access boot source."
 Boot device System board One long and two short beeps, and a blank or unreadable LCD.
-System board LCD assembly One long beep followed by four short beeps each time the power switch is operated.
+1. Reseat the video card.
+2. Reseat the CPU card.
+3. Video card 4.
+System board 5.
+LCD assembly One long beep followed by four short beeps each time the power switch is operated.
 (System cannot power on due to low battery voltage.)
 Connect the AC Adapter or install a fully charged battery.
 One beep every second.
 (System is shutting down due to low battery voltage.)
 Connect the AC Adapter or install a fully charged battery.
 (Allow the system to completely shut down before changing the battery.)
 Two short beeps with error codes.
 POST error.
 See "Numeric Error Codes" on page 36.
 Two short beeps with blank screen.
 System board